 - Mail Redirection: The costs of redirecting your existing mail to your new address.

-- Emergency Fund: Things always cost more than you bargained for!
+- Emergency Fund: Things often cost more than you budget for!